 Visualization can be created in mlab by a set of functions operating on

 The mlab plotting functions take numpy arrays as input, describing the

-z coordinates of the data.
+x, y, and z coordinates of the data.
 They build full-blown

 visualizations: they create the data source, filters if necessary, and